csjh/csjh/README.md

 - 👋 Hi, I’m @csjh
-- 👀 I’m interested in movies, music, and coding :)
+- 😍 I’m interested in movies, music, and coding
-- 🌱 Currently learning C, C++, Python, HTML, CSS, and JavaScript
+- 🌱 Currently learning Svelte and SvelteKit
-- 🎓 Recently finished Harvard's CS50x & Princeton's Algorithms, Part 1 on Coursera
+- 🎓 First Year Computer Science Honours student at Carleton University
+- 👀 Seeking internships for Summer 2023

 <!---
 csjh/csjh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.